catchorg/Catch2/docs/tutorial.md

 ## Writing tests

-Let's start with a really simple example.
+Let's start with a really simple example ([code](../examples/010-TestCase.cpp)).
 Say you have written a function to calculate factorials and now you want to test it (let's leave aside TDD for now).

 ```c++
 unsigned int Factorial( unsigned int number ) {